Azathothas/Stars/README.md

 - [mgunyho/tere](https://github.com/mgunyho/tere) – Terminal file explorer
 - [mihaigalos/aim](https://github.com/mihaigalos/aim) – 🎯 A command line download/upload tool with resume.
 - [mikeroyal/Steam-Deck-Guide](https://github.com/mikeroyal/Steam-Deck-Guide) – Steam Deck Guide.
 Learn all about the Tools, Accessories, Games, Emulators, and Gaming Tips that will make your Steam Deck an awesome Gaming Handheld or a Portable Computer Workstation.
+- [miniben-90/x-win](https://github.com/miniben-90/x-win) – This package allows you to retrieve precise information about active and open windows on Windows, MacOS, and Linux.
+You can obtain the position, size, title, and other memory of windows.
 - [misprit7/computerraria](https://github.com/misprit7/computerraria) – A fully compliant RISC-V computer made inside the game Terraria
 - [mkj/sunset](https://github.com/mkj/sunset) – SSH for Rust, no_std and elsewhere
 - [mokeyish/smartdns-rs](https://github.com/mokeyish/smartdns-rs) – A cross platform local DNS server (Dnsmasq like) written in rust to obtain the fastest website IP for the best Internet experience, supports DoT, DoQ, DoH, DoH3.